 When it comes to making paper mache, there is no shortage of recipes or ways to go about doing it.
 Some are simpler than others, and some hold better than others, but there really is no one right way to create paper mache.
-Here are two of the most popular recipes:
+Before we dive into various paper mache projects, here are two of the most popular recipes:

 The Boiled Method: Mix one heaping teaspoon of white flour into one cup of water and stir until there are no lumps.
 Pour this mixture into a saucepan and heat until boiling.
 Remove the pan from the heat and allow it to cool slightly before using it.
 This mixture will start out runny, but will begin to gel as it cools.
 This method of creating paper mache dries clear, so it is preferable if you will not be painting your finished product, or you need the color of the paper you choose to use to show through the mache mixture.

 The Raw Method: Simpler than boiled, and often a stronger bonding agent, try mixing a raw paper mache.
 Begin with a small bowl of white flour and a measuring cup full of water.
 Slowly add the water to the flour, mixing as you pour.
 When the paste is a consistency that you like, do not add any more water.
 Experiment with what works best for your particular project.
 A watery paste may be easier to work with, but you will need more of it to make your project stronger.
 A thicker paste can be messy, but will bond your project together very easily.